Rhode Island Hospital Injury Control COBRE Funding Opportunity Fall 2024

 1. Research Strategy Section: Limited to 6 pages, excluding references.
 Follow NIH PHS 398 Format outline.
 The Research Plan should include the following:

-• Significance: Include overall significance of the project, including relevance to Injury Control COBRE goals and plans for use of data from pilot project for subsequent independent funding.
+• Significance: Include overall significance of the project, including relevance to Injury Control COBRE Research Cores and overall goals and plans for use of data from pilot project for subsequent independent funding.

 • Innovation: Include both conceptual and technical innovation.